Michael-Loiacono/Getting-and-Cleaning-Data-Course-Project/README.md

 Each step is in a separate section of the run_analysis.R code

 The Code Book describes the variables in the tidyData.txt file.
 Each value is a mean of the values in the raw data.
+The codebook will provide additional information about each activity and clarify some of the column headers.